laradcm/VeloCity/README.md

 - Dynamically monitor and manage Velocity locations/availability and report losses/damages for both project managers and direct users quickly and easily without hassle.
 - Streamline inventory tracking process for project managers.

-The website video demonstration can be seen [here.](https://www.youtube.com/watch?v=K6xK4mcE1ag)
+The website can be accessed [here.](https://velocity-mcgill.netlify.app/)

 ## Installation